-Ten (10) Megabytes (MB): Ten million bytes.
+Twenty (20) Megabytes (MB): Twenty million bytes.
 A byte is the basic unit of information in computer storage and processing.
 Documents that are computer generated require fewer bytes than the equivalent pages of a scanned document.
 Likewise, documents that are text only use fewer bytes than graphics or photographs.
 If your document is plain text, correspondence, pleadings, etc., 5 MB is approximately 75-115 pages.
-The 5 MB limit for documents containing tables, charts or graphics is approximately 30-40 pages.
+If the document contains tables, charts or graphics, 5 MB is around 30-40 pages.

 Internet Service Provider (ISP): a company that provides access to the Internet.
-For a monthly fee, the service provider gives you a software package, username, Password, and access phone number.
-Equipped with a modem, you can then log on to the Internet, browse the World Wide Web (www), and send and receive e-mail.
+For a monthly fee, the service provider enables connectivity to the Internet.

-Notice of Electronic Filing: the notice generated by the ECF System when a document is filed.
+Notice of Electronic Filing (NEF): the notice generated by the CM/ECF System when a document is filed.
+The NEF constitutes the official file stamp.
 The notice of electronic filing includes information about what was filed, the text of the docket entry, the unique document stamp, and a list of case participants who will receive e-mail notification of the filing and a list of those who will not.
-The notice of electronic filing contains a hyperlink to the filed document.